mbarkhau/sbk/READMEv2.md

 > Caveat: All of this is based on conjecture.
 It may be that memorizing fewer words from larger wordlists is easier, however larger wordlists come at the price of edit/levenshtein distance, word length, phonetic distinctiveness and ease of use for non-native speakers of English.

 From personal experience I know that it is possible to remember phone numbers, mathematical constants, poems and even my old ICQ number even after multiple decades.
-In light of this, a brainkey can be a reasonable choice to generate a wallet, as long as
+In light of this, a `brainkey` can be a reasonable choice to generate a wallet, as long as

- 1. you regularly recall the brainkey, so that your brain becomes habituated to it and
+ 1. you regularly recall the `brainkey`, so that your brain becomes habituated to it and
- 2. the brainkey is not a single point of failure.
+ 2. the `brainkey` is not a single point of failure.

-SBK uses the same mnemonic phrases both for SBK-Shares as well as for the `salt` and `brainkey`.
+SBK uses the same mnemonic phrases both for `shares` as well as for the `salt` and `brainkey`.
 The format is designed with the following in mind:

  - Human memory is not good at remembering random abstract words, it is better at remembering concrete objects, people and places
  - Human memory fills in gaps (often incorrectly) so ambiguous words must be avoided.